.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 For simple widgets, set interval = 0 (see Configuration Guide)

-.py)Create the widget’s Python file at ~/.config/twidgets/py_widgets/custom_widget.py
+.py)Create the Python file for the widget at ~/.config/twidgets/py_widgets/custom_widget.py

 Naming schemes are described here.